 This post may contain affiliate links.
 Please read our disclosure policy.

 This Lebanese-style beef Kafta is one of our favorite dishes!
-They are so flavorful, juicy, easy to make, and takes just about 20 minutes to get it on your dinner table.
-Enjoy this dish all year round.
+They are so flavorful, juicy, easy to make, and take just about 20 minutes to get them on your dinner table.

 Ingredients you will need